Assessment, support planning and review

 • when we will review your support

-When the care and support to meet your needs is agreed and the costs are clear, you will receive a final personal budget figure.
-This may be more or less than your estimated budget, depending on how your eligible needs are to be met.
+When your care and support is agreed, you will receive a final personal budget based on the actual costs of your planned care.
+This may be more or less than your estimated budget.

 Your personal budget is the total amount it might cost to meet your eligible care and support needs.
 The budget includes the amount you are assessed as able to contribute yourself.

-You may choose to arrange your own care and not have a support plan if you prefer.
+You may choose to arrange your own care and not have a support plan.

 Checking how things are going – review

-Once your support is up and running, we will set a date with you to see how things are going.
+Once your support starts, we will set a date with you to see how things are going.
 This is called a 'review'.
 It’s an opportunity for you to tell us what is working or what may need to change.
-Most people have a review once a year, but this may vary depending on your needs.
+Most people have this review once a year, but it may vary depending on your needs.
 This is called a 'scheduled review'.

 If your needs change before your scheduled review date you can contact us to request an unscheduled review.
 You, or anyone involved with your care and support, can request this.

 Sometimes a review may result in a change to your care and support because your needs or circumstances have changed.
-This will always be discussed with you and your support plan will be updated to reflect any changes agreed.
+This will always be discussed with you and your support plan will be updated to reflect any changes.

 What to do if you disagree